cbcrg/kallisto-nf/README.md

   + PBS/Torque

-By default the pipeline is parallelized by spanning multiple threads in the machine where the script is launched.
+By default the pipeline is parallelized by spawning multiple threads in the machine where the script is launched.

 To submit the execution to a SGE cluster create a file named `nextflow.config`, in the directory where the pipeline is going to be launched, with the following content: